 One study involving more than 9,000 North Americans found that those who ate nuts at least five times per week gained, on average, an extra two years of life expectancy.
 The nut eaters also experienced a 50% reduction in rates of heart disease risk.

 That’s not all.
 A clinical study published in the International Journal of Impotence Research looked at what happened to men with erectile dysfunction who ate three to four handfuls of pistachios a day for three weeks.
 These men experienced a significant improvement in blood flow through their privates.
 The researchers concluded that three weeks of pistachios “resulted in a significant improvement in erectile function… without any side effects.”

 Each year, Pfizer makes more than $1.6 billion selling Viagra.
 The company fears competition from rival drugs like Cialis and Levitra.
 Perhaps it should also be a bit worried about competition from pistachio farmers!

-From sesame to sunflower to pumpkin, seeds are delicious and offer many of the same health benefits as nuts.
+From sesame to sunflower to pumpkin, seeds are delicious and healthy snacks, and they offer many of the same health benefits as nuts.
 And some seeds, especially chia and flax seeds, offer an abundance of a bonus nutrient — alpha-linolenic acid (ALA), one of the omega-3 fatty acids critical to your brain and cardiovascular health.